aleperaltabazas/argos/README.md

 ## Installation and Usage

 Argos is provided both as a command-line tool as well as a Haskell library.
 To install the CLI, clone the repo and compile the program with the installer `install.sh`.
+Once it's installed, you can compile an argos file into an autocompletion script by running `argos compile my-program -s my-argos-file.argos` and moving the generated `my-program-completion.bash` to `/etc/bash_completion.d/`.

-For the Haskell library, you can install it with either `cabal install argos` or `stack install argos`, and the following imports:
+As for the Haskell library, you can install it with either `cabal install argos` or `stack install argos`, and the following imports:
 ```hs
 import Argos
 ```